Nodeclipse/npm-proxy/README.md

 	GUI environment (like Windows) is recommended.
 Run 'couchdb.bat' to launch also Erlang emulator, where you can track requests to CouchDB.
 ![Erlang_emulator](public/Erlang_emulator.png)
 3. CouchDB Futon UI can be very useful.
 Open <code>http://localhost:5984/_utils/index.html</code>
-4. main file is 'npm-proxy.js'.
-Run it with 'node npm-proxy.js' or via start-npm-proxy.bat.
+4. main file is 'nps.js'.
+Run it with `node nps.js`.
+   Recommended is node-dev: install with `npm install -g node-dev` ; run with `node-dev npm` .
 5. [Mozilla Firefox add-on JsonShow](https://addons.mozilla.org/en-US/firefox/addon/jsonshow) is highly recommended to see JSON in human friendly way.
 	Press Ctrl+Q after installation at any URL to see it as formated and colorized JSON tree.